Remedial education: In-service training courses for SARTs

+Special Assistance Resource Centres

+The Report of the Victorian Ministerial Committee on Special Assistance Programs (1980), in one of its major recommendations, identified the need to reorganise and integrate the range of specialist professional services available (external to the school) into a single co-ordinated service.
+To implement this recommendation, Lacy established a working party within the Victorian Education Department to examine and report on the means to achieve this objective.

+Early in 1981, work began on planning for the reorganisation all the relevant special education services provided by the Education Department into a single co-ordinated service delivery system under the Special Assistance Program.

+As a result, a reorganised multi-disciplinary service was created on a "one-stop" referral basis through 50 statewide Special Assistance Resource Centres allocated one to each Primary Education Inspectoral District throughout Victoria.
+The professional disciplines offered at each centre included educational psychology, social work, speech therapy and special education.
+The availability of these services to primary schools was accessed and co-ordinated by the designated SART within each school and in schools with less than 150 pupils by the principal.

 In Canada

 In Canada, the process whereby mature students take secondary school courses so that they can qualify to take post-secondary education is called academic upgrading.
 The Workers' Compensation Board of Nova Scotia defines academic upgrading as "programs offered to adult learners who require the academic pre-requisites needed for entry into many occupational programs."
 The Alberta Ministry of Enterprise and Advanced Education advises that academic upgrading can be pursued through a post-secondary institution, a school board program such as a storefront school, or via distance learning.

 In the United States

-Postsecondary remediation is delivered on both 2-year community college and 4-year university campuses in the U.S. The bulk of remedial courses focus on advancing underprepared students' literacy skills (English and reading) or math skills.
+In the U.S., postsecondary remediation is delivered on both two-year community college and four-year university campuses.
+The bulk of remedial courses focus on advancing underprepared students' literacy skills (English basic writing and reading) or math skills.
 However, remedial courses can also be offered for other subjects such as science or study skills.